-Tools: Profiles gives you the ability to choose which configuration profiles to use for the Access Server and gives you the ability to configure the different profiles.
-Its sole purpose is for providing a UI that makes managing these profiles with relative ease.
+The Tools: Config Profiles page gives you the ability to choose which configuration profiles to use for the Access Server and gives you the ability to configure the different profiles.
+Its sole purpose is for providing a UI that makes managing these profiles simple.

 About the Page

-Tools: Profiles allows you to configure different client profiles.
+Here you can configure different configuration profiles.
 You can set a default profile, edit existing profiles, create new profiles, or delete a profile.

 What is a Configuration Profile?